ryzenboi98/nba-stats/README.md

 ## Get a match specified by the ID

-The request must have an integer representing the `id` of a match.
+The request URL must have an integer representing the `id` of a match.

 ## Request